wing5wong/artisan-whs-static/source/_announcements/2026-03-22_student-achievement-conferences.md

 Students are encouraged to attend these conferences with their parents or caregivers, so that they can get feedback first hand.

-**BOOKINGS CLOSE at 5.00pm on Monday 30 March**, the evening before the interviews.
+**BOOKINGS CLOSED at 5.00pm on Monday 30 March**, the evening before the interviews.

 •	Please be mindful when choosing Mathematics if your child has Ms Devi as their teacher as there are two Ms Devi's in our Mathematics Department.
 Ms Rajneeta Devi (Teacher Code 'DR') and Ms Sharuna Devi (Teacher Code 'DES')